 When will we hear about acceptances?

-We do not consider applications until after April 15, and we start sending decisions by May 1.
+We do not consider applications until after April 15, and we start sending decisions May 4.

 Can I apply after the deadline?